NathanDrake007/JWT-Authentication/README.md

+# 🧨 🧨 COMPLETED 🧨 🧨

 # JWT-Authentication

 A simple web app to demonstrate jwt authentication